elliottlj/spittingrhymes/faq.md

 Yes, the trash icon in the Stats panel clears it.
 This can't be undone.

+### Does it use AI?

+No. The game just matches the pronunciation of the words in the CMU dictionary to the word that you've entered.
+Good ol' fashioned "I".

 ### What's a stressed vowel?

 Coming soon!